The 9/11 Era Is Over

 Donald Trump is the embodiment of trends that have been advancing for a long time—the crudeness of our culture, the meanness of our politics, the disintegration of our media.
 All those trends have accelerated since September 11, 2001.
 As we go through an indeterminate period of time separated from the normal rhythm of our lives, Americans are going to be forced to consider what’s most important to them.
 The answer, so far, appears to be family, community, and a sense of decency—whether it’s in the heroism of health-care workers or in the video that your friend shared of some random act of kindness.
 Our politics and government should reflect that decency in the priorities we set at home and the actions we take abroad.

 The years since 9/11 now make up nearly half of my life.
 My own journey through those years has taken me from smelling the acrid air where the World Trade Center used to be to the White House Situation Room to the social isolation of Los Angeles under a “safe at home” order.
 The other day, I took my daughters for a walk through the emptied streets.
 Our major cities now look like the set of some ominous disaster movie.
-My 5-year old daughter picked up a dandelion.
+My 5-year-old daughter picked up a dandelion.
 After she blew off its seeds, I asked what her wish was.
 “To make the coronavirus go away,” she said.
 What is she going to make of all this, I thought.
 And what are we going to do about it?

 In that moment, it was no longer September 12.